 A vibrant and interactive network of individuals and organizations working collaboratively to advance and use research and knowledge to improve nursing health services in British Columbia.

-To foster optimal creation, sharing and use of nursing health services knowledge and research expertise.
+To foster optimal creation, sharing and use of health services knowledge and research expertise.

-- Increased capacity for nursing health services research in BC.
+- Increased capacity for health services research in BC.

-- Strategic nursing and interprofessional health services research partnerships and collaborations within BC and beyond.
+- Strategic interprofessional health services research partnerships and collaborations within BC and beyond.

 - Care delivery and education innovations based on health services research findings.

 - A feasible sustainability plan for the legacy of InspireNet at the end of MSFHR funding.

 - Promote a culture of enquiry and action,